Water-related diseases have been a major problem within African villages. Access to adequate water supply is a fundamental need and human right.

 through the joint efforts of partners willing to make positive changes in children's lives.

 Our primary commitment is to offer all children an equal opportunity to quality education.
 Learning fuels innovation, promotes self-sustainability, creates jobs and drives economic growth.
 We strive to equip children of all ages with the skills they need to better their quality of life in Uganda and build shared prosperity.

 Adequate and clean water supply is a fundamental need and human right.
-Water related diseases have been a major problem within African villages for a very long time.
-Having access to clean water has considerable health and economic benefits to households and individuals.
+Water-related diseases have been a major problem within African villages for a very long time.
+Having access to clean water has considerable health and economic benefits for households and individuals.